LoulouNoLegend/CustomMapLoader-RooftopsAndAlleys/README.md

+> ## ⚠️  EOL Notice
+> **Support for this mod has been dropped—please use [DmgModLoader (DML)](https://www.nexusmods.com/rooftopsandalleystheparkourgame/mods/16) for the best experience.**

+### Thanks for all the love and messages! 💜

+I’m honored to have helped push RNA’s boundaries by bringing Custom Maps to the game. ❤️
+Huge thanks to the modders who turned my template into amazing maps and to this awesome community.
+I know the RNA dev is proud of what we’ve built.
+Custom-map support now moves to **DMGVol**.
+Thanks for everything, and see you in-game! 🙂

+**Join the conversation on the [official Rooftops & Alleys Discord](https://discord.gg/rooftopsandalleys)!**

+---

 # Custom Map Loader (CML) - Rooftops & Alleys Mod

 CML is the first map loader of Rooftops & Alleys!